Storm Front (Star Trek: Enterprise)

 "Storm Front" is the title of the first and second episodes of the fourth season of the American science fiction television series Star Trek: Enterprise.
-They were first broadcast on October 8, and October 15, 2004, respectively, on the UPN network within the United States.
+They were first broadcast on October 8, and October 15, 2004, respectively, on UPN in the United States.
 They were written by executive producer Manny Coto, and directed by Allan Kroeker.
 The episodes resolved the cliffhanger at the end of the third season finale, "Zero Hour".
 It was Coto's first episodes as the new show runner for the series.

 Set in the 22nd century, the series follows the adventures of the first Starfleet starship, Enterprise, registration NX-01.
 In this episode, after destroying the Xindi weapon, Enterprise finds itself in the 20th century during World War II with Nazis in control of the northeastern USA.
 Captain Archer (Scott Bakula) joins Silik (John Fleck) to stop the alien Nazis, restore the timeline, and end the Temporal Cold War.

 The episodes featured the return of several recurring characters, as well as stunt casting in the form of appearances by actors from other contemporary series – Golden Brooks, Joe Maruzzo and Steve Schirripa.
 These were the first episodes of the franchise to be shot digitally rather than using film stock, and the filming of the two halves were completed together over 14 days.
 The first part was seen by 2.89 million viewers, increasing to 3.11 for the second episode.
 "Storm Front" was poorly received by the critics, with complaints directed at the pace of the episode, the ending of the Temporal Cold War and the general premise itself.